AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-cpanel.md

 **One thing we take seriously is data security.
 We strongly recommend you use SSH or some other form of encryption to secure your data!** If this is not an option, you can still directly connect MBI to your database using the instructions in this article.

-In this article, we\'ll walk you through directly connecting your MySQL database to MBI using cPanel.
+In this article, we will walk you through directly connecting your MySQL database to MBI using cPanel.
 This process can also be used to connect Magento and any other MySQL-based eCommerce databases to MBI.

 1. Create a MBI MySQL user in cPanel
 1. Enter connection and user info into MBI

-Let\'s get started.
+Let us get started.

 ## Creating a MBI MySQL user in cPanel {#cpanel}